avlis/pxe/README.md

 - currently glued to the host that contains the data folder. find better, more independent storage option.
 - don't run more than one of these on the same data folder...
 - automatic process to update the coreos pxe files?
+- web server should be able to provide static files also.

 ## HOW DOES IT WORK:
 When the container starts, it processes the *pxe_hosts.json* file, to create a *dhcp_reservations* and *dhcp_options* files for dnsmasq. pxelinux is configured to offer two config files, stable or beta, based on the channel you choose for your host.

-It will also get the latest coreos release (stable and beta) and a pxelinux.0, if not present on the data folder.
+It will also get the latest coreos release (stable and beta) and a pxelinux.0, if any of these files is not present on the data folder.

-When the host boots, it will get a cloud-config file from this same container, via a python web server script running on port 8080.
+When the host boots, it will request a cloud-config file from this same container, provided by a python web server script running on port 8080.
 That script gets the client private IP address of the request, and replaces the variables on the *default.yaml* file, or from a custom yaml template, (represented by a `$<variable>`) for that host.

-So you just have customise your *default.yaml* (or create multiple .yaml files) for your hardware, and add hosts to your *pxe_hosts.json*.
+So you just have customise your *default.yaml* (or create multiple .yaml files if needed) for your hardware, and add hosts to your *pxe_hosts.json*.

 As the original project, you need to setup on the host a bridge that has access to the pxe network, and then connect it to the container via pipework.
+If you see the *default.yaml.sample* file, the networking stuff there already sets a coreOS host with bridges in front of both ethernet interfaces of these IBM blades.

 ## TO BUILD:
 two options: git clone this repo: